Feature #1363

 I wonder whether the plain ASCII file is very useful as output.
 Do we need in fact the results in an output file?
 Or should we implement a way to add this information into the XML file?
 For example by adding an ulimit attribute to the parameter, equivalent to the error attribute?

-#19 Updated by Mayer Michael over 9 years ago
+#19 Updated by Mayer Michael almost 10 years ago

 Knödlseder Jürgen wrote: